 The Daily Life in East Berlin

-Living in a communist state was vastly different from experiencing a democracy.
-The daily life in East Berlin was shaped by the ideology of a planned economy, limited personal freedom, and state-controlled media.
+It was completely another thing to actually live in a communist state as opposed to living in a democratic state.
+The Bourgeoisie in East Berlin, its daily life was conditioned by the ideology of a planned economy limited freedom and state-controlled media.

 1. Planned Economy and Scarcity